Leader (character): Fictional character biography

-Subsequently taken into custody so that he may divulge information on the Intelligencia's plans, Sterns is subjected to a dose of red gamma radiation by the Red Hulk, who intends to make Sterns his intelligence agent.
+Subsequently, taken into custody so that he may divulge information on the Intelligencia's plans, Sterns is subjected to a dose of red gamma radiation by the Red Hulk, who intends to make Sterns his intelligence agent.
 However, Sterns is shot and killed when the Punisher discovers him.
 The Red Hulk further exposes his body to gamma radiation, which revives him and transforms him into the Red Leader.
 Initially forced to work for Ross's Thunderbolts, the Red Leader manages to escape and begins to rebuild his criminal empire, but is recaptured.
 He makes a pact with Mephisto to free himself, and is later dragged to Hell.

-After somehow escaping from Mephisto's captivity, the Red Leader is tracked down by "Doc Green", an ingenious and ruthless new personality of the Hulk, and is deprived of his powers.
-However, the Red Leader had previously taken possession of an artificial intelligence created by Banner, which restores his powers and original green complexion.
+After escaping from Mephisto's captivity, the Red Leader is tracked down by "Doc Green", an ingenious and ruthless new personality of the Hulk, and is deprived of his powers.
+However, the Red Leader had previously taken possession of an artificial intelligence created by Banner, which restores his intellect, powers and original green-skinned complexion.